 About

-Josephine Ensign is a professor at the University of Washington in Seattle.
-She teaches public health, health policy, and health humanities.
+Josephine Ensign is Emeritus Professor at the University of Washington in Seattle.
+Ensign is an accomplished speaker on homelessness and public health.
 She has been a nurse for forty years and has the lived experience of homelessness as a young adult.
 Her scholarship and practice as a nurse practitioner focus on trauma-informed care and health inequities for people marginalized by poverty and homelessness.
 Ensign is the author of Catching Homelessness: A Nurse’s Story of Falling Through the Safety Net, Soul Stories: Voices from the Margins, and Skid Road: On the Frontier of Health and Homelessness in an American City.
 Skid Road was a finalist for the Washington State Book Award in 2022.
-Her current book, Way Home: Journeys Through Homelessness, will be published by Johns Hopkins University Press in 2024.
+Her most recent book is Way Home: Journeys Through Homelessness.

 Featured Work